▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 Approved 1970 as Domoso for topical treatment of acute swelling due to trauma in dogs and horses — a full, separate FDA drug approval that long predates the human one.
 Prescription-only.

-Joint pain: evidence insufficient
+Joint pain: modern evidence insufficient

 Common & harmless